m-ender/hexagony/README.md

 # Hexagony

 Hexagony is (to the best of the author's knowledge) the first two-dimensional [esoteric programming language](https://esolangs.org/wiki/Main_Page) on a hexagonal grid.
 Furthermore, the memory layout *also* resembles a (separate) hexagonal grid.
+The name is a portmanteau of "hexagon" and "agony", because I expect programming in it to be quite a pain.

-Labyrinth is Turing-complete as any Brainfuck program can be translated to Hexagony with some effort.
+Hexagony is Turing-complete as any Brainfuck program can be translated to Hexagony with some effort.

 ## Overview